Why am I so lethargic in the heat?

-A doctor explains why our bodies can get exhausted in hot weather.
-By Abi Jackson.
+A doctor explains why our bodies can get exhausted in hot weather

-Does very hot weather leave you feeling more exhausted and lethargic than usual?

 So, why does hot weather make us so tired?
 We asked a doctor to explain…